timmaffett/material_symbols_icons/README.md

 This package is intended to be COMPLETELY compatible with the future flutter 'native' implementation of Material Symbols Icons support as defined in this [specification document](https://docs.google.com/document/d/1UHRKDl8-lzl_hW_K2AHnpMwvdPo0vGPbDI7mqACWXJY/edit).
+Once flutter natively supports the Material Symbols icons all that should be needed is removal of the import statement for this package.

 These icons also support the complete set of icon variation parameters defined for the Material Symbols Icons.
 This includes setting fill/not filled, various weights, grades and optical sizes.